Airbus to raise plane production, sees aviation post-Covid recovery - RFI

 The A320 jet is made at assembly lines in France, Germany, the United States and China.

-Airbus will also step up production of its smaller, single-aisle A220 airplane.
+Airbus will also step up production of its smaller, single-aisle A220 plane, which is assembled in Mobile, Alabama, and Mirabel in Quebec.

 The recovery of wider-bodied planes is less bright as long-haul flights have been the most affected by the pandemic.